rainbow-mind-machine/rainbow-mind-machine/docs/installing.md

-You will need to decide on the behaviors you want the bot to have, so you know how to structure the bot repo, what data to include, and how to extend Sheep and Shepherd.
+You will need to decide on the behaviors you want the bot to have, so you know how to structure the bot repository, what data to include, and how to extend Sheep and Shepherd.

 You will be defining how the Sheep